anthonyrussano/cursor/README.md

 4. Move the Extracted Folder to a Permanent Location

 By default, the folder is named `squashfs-root`.
-Nename it and place it in `/opt/` (a common location for third-party apps).
+Rename it and place it in `/opt/` (a common location for third-party apps).

 ```bash
 sudo mv squashfs-root /opt/cursor